Horatio Seymour 1868 presidential campaign: Results

 In the U.S. presidential election on November 3, 1868, Ulysses S. Grant defeated Horatio Seymour in the popular vote by a 53% to 47% margin and in the electoral vote by a margin of 214 to 80.
 78% of the American electorate participated in this election – including 500,000 African-American men who voted for the first time in this election.
 While Seymour lost the election, there were some bright spots for him.
 Specifically, he won New Jersey, New York and Oregon and almost won California.
 In addition, Seymour won Kentucky, Maryland, and Delaware.
-In addition, it is worth noting that Grant only managed to win the popular vote in 1868 as a result of Black suffrage.
-Historian Paul F. Boller, Jr. wrote that "[i]t is apparent that if [Grant] had not won the 450,000 to 500,000 votes cast by the freedmen in the Southern states under military occupation, he would not have won his popular majority."
+In addition, Grant only managed to win the popular vote in 1868 as a result of Black suffrage.
+Historian Paul F. Boller Jr. wrote that "[i]t is apparent that if [Grant] had not won the 450,000 to 500,000 votes cast by the freedmen in the Southern states under military occupation, he would not have won his popular majority."

 In spite of the fact that Grant won the 1868 election, the Republicans largely lost interest in Reconstruction within the next several years – thus paving the way for the eventual emergence of the Jim Crow South.
 On the bright side, the Republicans' victory (with the help of African-American voters) in 1868 motivated them to pass and ratify the Fifteenth Amendment which forbade discrimination in regards to the suffrage based on race, color, or former condition of servitude (though this Amendment was later largely circumvented in the former Confederate states through things such as poll taxes (including grandfather clauses) and literacy tests).
 This is a notable development since, just a couple of years earlier, Republicans had refused to guarantee African-American suffrage in the Fourteenth Amendment due to their belief and fear that this will prevent the Fourteenth Amendment from being ratified.